Artak6254/Teris-game/README.md

 ## Controls
 Arrow Keys:
 Up: Rotate the tetromino.<br/>
-Down: Move the tetromino down faster.
+Down: Move the tetromino down faster.<br/>
-Left: Move the tetromino to the left.
+Left: Move the tetromino to the left.<br/>
-Right: Move the tetromino to the right.
+Right: Move the tetromino to the right.<br/>
-Space Bar: Instantly drop the tetromino to the bottom.
+Space Bar: Instantly drop the tetromino to the bottom.<br/>
 Escape: Restart the game.

 Dependencies
-Python 3.x
+Python 3.x<br/>
-Pygame: A set of Python modules designed for writing video games.
+Pygame: A set of Python modules designed for writing video games.<br/>
-Project Structure
+Project Structure<br/>
-tetris.py: The main script containing the game logic and Pygame setup.
+tetris.py: The main script containing the game logic and Pygame setup.<br/>
-Future Improvements
+Future Improvements<br/>
-Add sound effects and music to enhance the gameplay experience.
+Add sound effects and music to enhance the gameplay experience.<br/>
-Implement different levels with increasing difficulty.
+Implement different levels with increasing difficulty.<br/>
-Add a pause and resume feature.
+Add a pause and resume feature.<br/>
-Improve the visual design and add more color schemes.
+Improve the visual design and add more color schemes.<br/>
-Contributing
+Contributing<br/>
 Feel free to fork this project, submit issues, or contribute by opening pull requests.
-Contributions are always welcome!
+Contributions are always welcome!<br/>

 License
 This project is open-source and available under the MIT License.
-See the LICENSE file for more details.
+See the LICENSE file for more details.<br/>